 A thorough examination by your doctor will decide whether more investigations (e.g. x-rays, CT or MRI scans) are appropriate or helpful in developing a treatment plan that’s right for you.

 It‘s important to know that many investigations show ‘changes’ to your spine that are likely to represent the normal passage of time, not damage to your spine.

 For more information about questions to ask your doctor before you get any test, treatment or procedure visit the Choosing Wisely Australia website.

 Most cases of neck pain will get better within a few days without you needing to see your doctor.
 During this time try to keep active and carry on with your normal activities as much as possible.

 The following may help relieve your symptoms and speed up your recovery:

-Work out what’s triggering your neck pain – e.g. staying in one position for long periods of time, sleeping on your stomach, poor posture.
-Once you know what causes your neck pain, you can look for ways to prevent it happening – e.g. regular stretch breaks, sleeping on your side, correcting your posture.
+Work out what’s triggering your neck pain – e.g. staying in one position for long periods, sleeping on your stomach, poor posture.
+Once you know what causes your neck pain, you can look for ways to prevent it from happening – e.g. regular stretch breaks, sleeping on your side, correcting your posture.

 Rest (temporarily) – when you first develop neck pain you might find it helps to rest your neck, but don’t rest it for too long.
 Too much rest can stiffen your neck muscles and make your pain last longer.
 Try gentle exercises and stretches to loosen the muscles and ligaments as soon as possible.
 If in doubt talk with your doctor.